cityssm/sunrise-cms/docs/cemeteries.md

 Used to show the cemetery location on a map.

 **Image**<br />
-An SVG image of the cemetery, optional labelled to allow for burial site highlighting.
+An SVG image of the cemetery, optionally labelled to allow for burial site highlighting.